Full consultancy and Fault finding

 One of the most important aspects is ensuring you can connect when and where you need to!

-Performance Networks experienced engineers will attend site and perform a wireless survey or network analysis.
+Performance Networks experienced engineers will attend site and perform a wireless survey or network analysis and WiFi audit.
 This will identify any potential sources of interference and specific venue obstacles which would hinder or are hindering WiFi coverage.
 The survey/analysis looks all aspects of the building and network and incorporates a full spectrum analysis to pick up any other devices working within similar frequencies.

 The engineer will also check the type of internet connection currently used onsite as this plays a major role in the WiFi experience.
 Once the survey or analysis is complete the engineer will compile a report with their findings and the required works to provide strong coverage and throughput.